kunalj101/python_intro_hackathon/chapter4.md

 *** =instructions
 - Apply isnull() to check the observation has null value or not
-- Check number of missing values is greater then 0 or not
+- Check number of missing values is greater than 0 or not

 *** =hint